VincentSchmid/dayzLootEditor/README.md

 # DayZ LootEditor
-latest releases and readme available here https://github.com/VincentSchmid/LootEditor

 DayZ Loot Editor for types.xml.
 Helps with Visualizing end editing Loot.
 Has some Automatic functions for Loot distribution

+## Running the code
+Requires pyodbc
+main file to run is frontent.py
+works best with python 3.9
+mysql odbc 5.3 required
+aswell as a mysql database somewhere

+# Info
+latest releases and readme available here https://github.com/VincentSchmid/LootEditor

 - Visualize loot as a list from database
 - Automatically creates Sub-types for weapon items and links items that are used together (guns, ammo, mags,...)